Water Meter - AMI Project

 The City of Saskatoon began operating a new Advanced Metering Infrastructure (AMI) system in July of 2016.
 With AMI, the City’s water meters are read remotely to provide accurate billing based on how much water you use.
 Water meter upgrades are necessary to enable wireless communication between your meter and the City’s data management system and is mandatory for all City of Saskatoon water meters.

 Appointments are made only in locations where teams are working.
-Book today for homes in Hudson Bay Park, Mount Royal, Meadowgreen, College Park, and College Park East.
+Book today for homes in Hudson Bay Park, Mount Royal, Meadowgreen, and Hampton Village.
 The schedule has been changing due to infrastructure availability.
 To see when teams will be in your area, check the Deployment Schedules listed below.
 Any neighbourhoods not listed will be completed in 2019.
 Technicians need access to the water meter in your basement and they will also add a communication module to your home.

 2018 Schedule- Subject to Change